 Our monthly newsletter, The American Revolution Institute Today, seeks to inform, inspire and build our community of advocates for understanding and appreciating the American Revolution.
 Each issue features news, events and commentary from the Institute, highlighting activities of our museum, library and education programs and new content on our website.
 Browse past issues of the newsletter below.
 To join our mailing list, click here.

-This issue highlights an Author’s Talk about the Boston Massacre, the recording of our lecture The Future of the American Revolution, an article about the Diamond Eagle, new classroom resources about the Legacies of the Revolution, a staff profile of our historical programs associate.
+This issue highlights an author’s talk about the Boston Massacre, the recording of our lecture The Future of the American Revolution, an article about the Diamond Eagle of the Society of the Cincinnati, new classroom resources about the Legacies of the Revolution and a staff profile of our historical programs associate.

-This issue highlights our 2021 fellows, a virtual Author’s Talk on America’s First Veterans, images of Nathan Hale in our collection and a staff profile of museum collections manager.
+This issue highlights our 2021 library fellows, a virtual author’s talk on America’s First Veterans, sculptures of Nathan Hale in our collections and a staff profile of our museum collections manager.

 This issue highlights the publications of America’s First Veterans, library documents describing the first U.S. election, our Teaching Associates program, ten great Revolutionary War paintings, Revolutionary Choices game, a rare French map of the United States, an American Revolution cultural literacy test, a staff profile of our director of marketing and communications and a new addition to our online shop.

 This issue highlights our expanding website, two Congressional presentation swords in our collection, the next George Rogers Clark Lecture, a call for 2021 research fellowship applications, an invitation to join our cause and a staff profile of our research services librarian.

 This issue highlights our work to expose the flaws of the “1619 Project” classroom curriculum, our expanding digital lesson plans for teachers, a new list of ten great Revolutionary War artifacts, a new acquisition to the library collection and a staff profile of our history and education associate.